Get Admitted Today!Explore Rehabs Near You.

-When a person is addicted to alcohol, it can be difficult for them to quit drinking on their own, or they may find themselves relapsing after various attempts to remain sober.
-Because of this, an alcohol anonymous hotline can be useful in connecting individuals with a trusted advisor to answer any questions they may have about substance abuse, most often 24-hours-a-day.
+When a person is addicted to alcohol, it can be difficult for them to stop drinking on their own, or they may find themselves relapsing after one or more attempts to remain sober.
+Because of this, an alcohol addiction hotline can be useful in connecting individuals with a trusted advisor to answer any questions they may have about substance misuse or addiction, most often 24-hours-a-day.

 Are Alcohol Hotlines Private and Confidential?